OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

     ![TEOC History](./Images/TableViewHistory.png)

+1. "Download PDF" option downloads the version history of the incident to a PDF file that can be saved to local.

 ## Manage Options

 1. From Dashboard, on click of "Manage" button the menu will appear with the available options.